CAIIB ABM Term Loans Maturity Part 1 | Module C Ch 20

 • Factoring involves multiple invoices, whereas forfaiting typically involves one-time high-value transactions.

-Term Loans – Financing Fixed Assets
+Term Loans Maturity – Financing Fixed Assets

 A term loan is a bank loan used to finance fixed assets like land, buildings, and machinery.
+The defining feature of any term loan is its maturity period β€” the duration over which the borrower repays the principal along with interest.

 Term loans are structured based on repayment schedules, and interest rates can be fixed or floating.
 Borrowers typically use term loans for capital expenditures that provide long-term benefits.
+The repayment is usually done through equated monthly, quarterly, or half-yearly installments, often with a moratorium period during project implementation.

 • Short-Term Loans: Maturity up to 3 years.